 Because the Pell Grant is a federal aid program, you need to meet basic eligibility for federal student aid in order to be considered for the Pell.
-There are a lot of complicated-seeming requirements, so we put together two lists that describe everything you need before applying to aid.
+There are a lot of complicated-seeming requirements, so we put together two lists that describe everything you need before applying for aid.

 You need to check off every item on List #1 and one item on List #2.

-In order to be eligible for all federal aid, including the Pell Grant, you must meet all of the following eligibility criteria:
+In order to be eligible for all federal aid, including the Pell Grant, you must meet all the following eligibility criteria: